 Letters of Evaluation

 Three individual letters or one committee letter are required.
+(Letter types defined by ADEA).
 We do not require letters to be written by specific professors or professionals.
 Letter writers should submit letters via ADEA AADSAS⤷.

 Preference is given to residents of the state of Florida.
 Approximately 10% of our entering class is comprised of out-of-state students.